Caterina Sforza: Girolamo's death

 After more than a half dozen failed attempts, Girolamo was killed on 14 April 1488 by a conspiracy led by the Orsis, a noble family of Forlì.
 The lord's palace was sacked, while Caterina and her six children were made prisoners.

 The fortress of Ravaldino, a central part of the defensive system of the city, refused to surrender to the Orsis.
-Caterina offered to attempt to persuade the castellan, Tommaso Feo, to submit.
+Caterina offered to persuade the castellan, Tommaso Feo, to submit.
 The Orsis believed Caterina because she left her children as hostages, but once inside she let loose a barrage of vulgar threats and promises of vengeance against her former captors.
-According to one rumour, when they threatened to kill her children, Caterina, standing in the walls of the fortress, exposed her genitals and said: "Fatelo, se volete: impiccateli pure davanti a me ... qui ho quanto basta per farne altri!" ('Do it, if you want to: hang them even in front of me ... here I have what's needed to make others!').
-This story, however, is most likely an untrue embellishment.
+According to one rumour, when they threatened to kill her children, Caterina, standing on the walls of the fortress, exposed her genitals and said: "Fatelo, se volete: impiccateli pure davanti a me ... qui ho quanto basta per farne altri!" ('Do it, if you want to: hang them even in front of me ... here I have what's needed to make others!').
+This story, however, is most likely an embellishment.
 The historical record tells that Caterina, in fact, said she was pregnant.
-Although her statement that she was pregnant is, by most historians, considered to have been a ruse, it rendered worthless any power the conspirators had in holding her children, Girolamo's legitimate heirs.
+Although most historians consider this to have been a ruse, it removed any power the conspirators had in holding her children, Girolamo's legitimate heirs, hostage.

 Shocked by this response, the Orsis did not dare touch the Riario children.
 With the assistance of her uncle Ludovico il Moro (very interested in securing some influence in the Romagna, to counter the influence of Venice), Caterina defeated her enemies and regained possession of her dominions.